malloc47/git-hq/readme.md

 For remote names, the special `{repo}` string will always be substituted with the name of the repository, which is found by the top-level directory name of the project.
 If you have a repo that has a different remote name than the director in which it is stored, you can simply omit the `{repo}` and include the full remote string, but this remote will not work with other repositories.
 In addition, `configparser` provides a `$(variablename)s` syntax (note the "s" at the end) that will substitute a variable declared either in the same section, or in the [DEFAULT] section.
 This can be used for user names or host names to reduce the amount of typing.

+## License

+Copyright 2011 Jarrell Waggoner.
+All rights reserved.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+   1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+   2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY JARRELL WAGGONER ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL JARRELL WAGGONER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ---

 Jarrell Waggoner